 Bottom line: Skip the dollar store for school supplies and wait for the sales at other retailers.

-Dollar Tree sells massive 2.75-liter bottles of store-brand soda for about a buck.
+Dollar Tree sells massive 2.75-liter bottles of store-brand soda for $1.25.
 That sounds like a deal, but the reviews online are mixed.
 So, try one bottle before stocking your fridge.

 Brand-name soda may also be available at the dollar store, but these often come in smaller sizes.
 If you are particular to a specific brand, you may be better off stocking up when there is a deal at the supermarket.
 My local store usually has deep discounts on 2-liter bottles around events such as the Super Bowl and Fourth of July.
 Prices generally work out to less than $1 each.

 7. Over-the-counter medicine